-The KSZ8895MLU contains four 10/100 physical layer transceivers and five media access control (MAC) units with an integrated Layer 2 managed switch.
-The device runs in two modes.
-The first mode is as a 4-port integrated switch.
-The second is as a 4-port switch with the fifth MAC.
-In this mode, access to the fifth MAC is provided through a media independent interface (MII).
+The KSZ8895MQ/RQ/FMQ contains five 10/100 physical layer transceivers and five media access control (MAC) units with an integrated Layer 2 managed switch.
+The device runs in three modes.
+The first mode is as a five-port integrated switch.
+The second is as a five-port switch with the fifth port decoupled from the physical port.
+In this mode, access to the fifth MAC is provided through a media independent interface (MII/RMII).
+This is useful for implementing an integrated broadband router.
+The third mode uses the dual MII/RMII feature to recover the use of the fifth PHY.
+This allows the additional broadband gateway configuration, where the fifth PHY may be accessed through the P5-MII/RMII port.

-The KSZ8895MLU has the flexibility to reside in a managed or unmanaged design.
-In a managed design, a host processor has complete control of the KSZ8895MLU via the SPI bus, or via the MDC/MDIO interface with SMI mode.
+The KSZ8895MQ/RQ/FMQ has the flexibility to reside in a managed or unmanaged design.
+In a managed design, a host processor has complete control of the KSZ8895MQ/RQ/FMQ via the SPI bus, or the MDC/MDIO interface.
 An unmanaged design is achieved through I/O strapping or EEPROM programming at system reset time.

-On the media side, the KSZ8895MLU supports IEEE 802.3 10BASE-T, 100BASE-TX on all ports with Auto MDI/MDIX.
-The KSZ8895MLU can be used as fully-managed 4-port stand alone switch or hook up to microprocessor by its SW-MII interface for an application solution.
+On the media side, the KSZ8895MQ/RQ/FMQ supports IEEE 802.3 10BASE-T, 100BASE-TX on all copper ports with Auto MDI/MDIX.
+The KSZ8895FMQ supports 100BASE-FX on port 3 and port 4.
+The KSZ8895MQ/RQ/FMQ can be used as a fully managed five-port switch or hooked up to a microprocessor by its SW-MII/RMII interfaces for any application solutions.

-Physical signal transmission and reception are enhanced through the use of patented analog circuitry that makes the design more efficient and allows for lower power consumption and smaller chip die size.
+Physical signal transmission and reception are enhanced through the use of patented analog circuitry that makes the design more efficient and allows for reduced power consumption and smaller chip die size.

-There are a number of major enhancements from the KS8995MA to the KSZ8895MLU.
-These include: more host interface options, four queues prioritization, tag as well as port based VLAN, rapid spanning tree support, IGMP snooping support, port mirroring support and more flexible rate limiting and filtering functionality.
+Major enhancements from the KS8895MA/FQ to the KSZ8895MQ/FMQ include more host interface options, a dual-switch MAC5 MII and PHY5 MII interfaces with other options, RMII from part of the KSZ8895RQ, tag and port-based VLAN, rapid spanning tree support, IGMP snooping support, port mirroring support, more flexible rate limiting, and new filtering functionality.

-Physical Layer Transceiver
+Functional Overview: Physical Layer Transceiver